dichotommy/dichotommy/README.md

 These days I'm particularly interested in anything that helps me understand myself and the world better, including psychology, physiology, cosmology, astrophysics, history, astrology, and wellness practices.

-Hobbies include music, ultimate frisbee, dance, and gaming.
+Hobbies include music 🪘 ultimate frisbee 🥏 dance 🕺 and gaming 🎮